ajdavis/mongo-python-driver/doc/api/motor/differences.rst

 Threading and forking
 ---------------------

-Multithreading and forking are not supported; Motor is intended to be part of a single-threaded Tornado application.
+Multithreading and forking are not supported; Motor is intended to be used in a single-threaded Tornado application.

 Minor differences